Don’t make the same insurance mistakes

 Buying Insurance Online

 In April 2015, the Life insurance Association Singapore(LIA), Monetary Authority of Singapore (MAS), Consumers Association of Singapore (CASE) and MoneySENSE collaborated to launch CompareFirst, an online platform that allows consumers to find information on life insurance products that are offered by all life insurers in the Singapore retail market.
 Given that Singaporeans are a savvy bunch of shoppers and increasingly taking their purchases online, this sounded like a good initiative.
 However, buying such complex financial products online may also lead to misunderstanding policies and purchasing products that are unsuitable for the individual.
-Unless the consumer is absolutely knowledgeable about insurance products, it may make more sense to go the traditional route to talk to an advisor to take up an insurance policy.
+If you’re unsure about the life insurance you are buying, then go the traditional route and talk to an advisor.

 Buying What Their Friends/Family Bought